 Detailed information on the development of the Special Collections can be found in the Archival Collection Development Policy and its Annex.

-For further information, please contact Ask the Library.
+For further information, please have a look at the Archives and Special Collections guide or contact Ask the Library.

 The Bob Hawke Collection was transferred to UniSA Library from the National Archives of Australia in 1997.
 It is a unique collection of scholarly and research materials and memorabilia relating to Mr Hawke's life and career, including ACTU papers and other pre- and post-Prime Ministerial items.
 It includes personal papers, speeches, photographs, realia including campaign material, and books and audio-visual materials.
 The material complements the collection of Commonwealth records which were created in Bob Hawke's official capacity as Prime Minister.
 These are held by the National Archives of Australia in Canberra.

 The collection is located in the Bob Hawke Prime Ministerial Library at City West campus.
 Details of items in this collection are available in the UniSA Archival Collections.
 Please contact Ask the Library for access to the collection or further information.

 About Bob Hawke

 The Hon RJL (Bob) Hawke AC was Prime Minister of Australia from 1983 to 1991.
 With eight years in office, he was Australia’s longest-serving Labor Prime Minister and the third longest-serving Prime Minister of any party.
 He became Prime Minister after only two years in Parliament, and only one month as Leader of the Opposition.